WordPress Recommended Hosting – Proven and Best Price (Shared, VPS, Cloud)

 If you have any kind of goal for your website – it will suffer dramatically.

-Our society, especially the younger generations have attention spans lower than ever.
+Our society, especially the younger generations has attention spans lower than ever.
 This combined with the abundance of choice in almost every market will result in your slow site being closed if it can’t meet the speed expectations.

 A study shows that 40% of users abandon a website if it takes more than 3 seconds to load.